anshah1/Recap/README.md

 Summarizes the last 100 messages (range: 10-500)

 The bot will:
-1. ✅ Detect a @recap mention in your messages
+1. Detect a @recap mention in your messages
-2. 📚 Fetch the requested number of recent messages
+2. Fetch the requested number of recent messages
-3. 🤖 Generate an AI summary using Gemini
+3. Generate an AI summary using Gemini
-4. 💬 Send the summary back to the chat automatically
+4. Send the summary back to the chat automatically

 **Example output:**
 ```
-📝 Chat Recap:
+Chat Recap:

 The conversation centered around coordinating study plans for the upcoming EECS 281
 midterm.
 Multiple participants expressed concerns about the difficulty of priority queue
 free response problems.
 One member suggested forming a study group at "the UGLI" tomorrow
-at 6 PM, but another pointed out that because it's a Friday, they would have to take
+at 6 PM, but another pointed out that because it's a Friday, the UGLI closes early and they would have to take
 "Commuter North" to "The Dude".
 ```